MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 ### Q: Can I make my Microsoft 365 connected Yammer group private and not list it in the Group Directory (secret)?

-A: No. That setting is not available for Microsoft 365 connected Yammer groups.
+A: No. That setting isn't available for Microsoft 365 connected Yammer groups.

 ### Q: Can I use an existing group or SharePoint site for a Microsoft 365 connected Yammer group?